t-benedet/Azure-terraform-ci/Readme.md

       run: terraform apply -auto-approve

 ```

+Then push your files on your Github repository

 <br>

 Now you juste have to click on the **Actions** button to see you Github Action :